Will COP27 see progress on 'loss and damage' from climate change?

 What help is on offer when loss and damage happens?

-Despite ever-louder calls for a global fund to assist countries and communities in addressing loss and damage, discussions on setting one up have proceeded at a glacial pace.
+Despite ever-louder calls for a global fund to help countries and communities recover from and address loss and damage, discussions on setting one up have proceeded at a glacial pace.

-This is mainly because of fierce opposition from rich nations - including the United States, Australia and some European countries - that do not want to be held liable for their historically high greenhouse gas emissions or provide more climate finance.
+This was mainly due to opposition from rich governments - including the United States, Australia and some European nations - that did not want to be held liable for their historically high greenhouse gas emissions or to give more climate finance.

 But many climate campaigners say insurance cannot be a lasting answer, with losses expected to soar and perhaps become uninsurable as climate disasters intensify.